fondoger/pocketbase/README.md

   > You need to add a S3 storage account if you are deploying multiple instances and need the file upload feature.
 - The built-in SQLite Backup feature is not supported
   > PostgresSQL have many mature and stable backup solutions.
 Eg: `pg_dump`, `docker-pg-backup`, `postgres-backup-s3`.

+**Leader Instance**

+- Leader instance can execute cron jobs.
+- The status of leader will be available at `/api/crons/leader-status`.

 **Disclaimer**